Medically reviewed by Drugs.com. Last updated on Jan 28, 2019.

 Onset of Action

-Significant improvement in symptoms: Hepatosplenomegaly and hematologic abnormalities: Within 6 months; Improvement in bone mineralization: Noted at 80-104 weeks of therapy
+Significant improvement in symptoms: Hepatosplenomegaly and hematologic abnormalities: Within 6 months; Improvement in bone mineralization: Noted at 80 to 104 weeks of therapy

 Use: Labeled Indications